-A young chemical engineer in the 1940s, Giulio Castelli was a student to Nobel laureate Giulio Natta and had a dream of ‘producing objects with innovative characteristics that could apply new manufacturing technologies, make economical use of materials and employ efficient processes’.
-With this goal in mind he founded the Kartell brand in Milan in 1949 initially developing car accessories and domestic products.
+Anna Castelli Ferrieri was a pioneering architect and one of the first women to graduate from the Milan Polytechnic Institute with a degree in architecture in 1943.
+Her husband Guilio Castelli was a chemical engineer in the 1940s and was a student to Nobel laureate Giulio Natta.
+They had a dream of ‘producing objects with innovative characteristics that could apply new manufacturing technologies, make economical use of materials and employ efficient processes’.
+With this goal in mind they founded the Kartell brand in Milan in 1949 initially developing car accessories and domestic products.
 Lighting and laboratory equipment were added to the brand in 1958 and the Habitat collection of furniture and furnishings were introduced in 1963.

 Under New Management: Claudio Luti

-In 1988, Giulio was reaching his 70s and decide to pass the Kartell baton to his son in law Claudio Luti.
+In 1988, Anna & Giulio were reaching their 70s and decided to pass the Kartell baton to their son in law Claudio Luti.
 Claudio, whilst remaining faithful to the brand’s original vision worked at revising the Kartell catalogue.
 His new strategy focused on the product by pioneering quality-based design research, prioritising the tactile and auditory perception of the material and collaborating with renowned international designers.
 This continued pursuit of new technologies, forms and styles demonstrates Claudio’s fervour and enthusiasm matching his predecessor’s and has kept Kartell at the forefront of Italian design for decades.
 The addition of collaborations with some of the most prominent names in contemporary design has secured the brand’s legacy as industry leaders.
 With partnerships such as those with Philippe Starck, Patricia Urquiola, Antonio Citterio and Ron Arad adding to Kartell’s extensive product catalogue over the years.